appfolio/destiny_app/README.md

 - PEPPER
 - GUARD_PASS

+Additional parameters that you can set in all environments...

+- ALLOW_REGISTRATION (FALSE by default)
+	* TRUE allows registration through registerable and omniauthable.
+	* FALSE allows registration through omniauthable only.

+YAML Files you may want to modify...

+- allowed_domains.yml
+	* Contains an array of strings that are domains that users are allowed to authenticate through omniauthable from.
+The default domain is "gmail.com", so everyone with an address ending in that will be able to authenticate.

 ## Running Destiny with Docker

 destiny_app has docker image builds, check out it's [docker hub page](https://registry.hub.docker.com/u/appfolio/destiny_app/).